LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (capped at 200%, as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.
-The current leader's melee bonus, armor modifier and other detailed skills can be viewed via the `#` command.
+The current pointman's melee bonus, armor modifier and other detailed skills can be viewed via the `#` command.

 In ranged combat, the projectile is assumed to be attacking the defender